Moving Your Audience: Communication Strategies in Transportation Research

 Conversely, overinvestment could lead to a waste of limited funding on assets that are ultimately unneeded.
 Much as our APTA report communicated the risk of underinvestment, our National Highway Cooperative Research Program report Right-sizing Transportation Investments: Methods for Planning and Programming relied on this motivator to explain the importance of appropriate investments for various economic and sociodemographic climates.
 In this context, the report provides guidance for State DOTs to determine the “right size” for transportation assets in their state.
 The project included a literature review, interviews of practitioners, and case examples that demonstrate how right-sizing can be used to consider difficult tradeoffs in investment choices.

 Opportunity for gain

 In other cases, transportation plans offer stakeholders the opportunity to advance prosperity through investment in new facilities or services.
 Research on community benefits, economic impacts, or economic development strategies should rely on this motivator as part of any communications strategy.
-As an example of this motivator, EDR Group’s Airport Cooperative Research Program Report The Role of U.S. Airports in the National Economy communicated the benefits of the America’s airports to the national economy.
+As an example of this motivator, EBP's (then EDR Group’s) Airport Cooperative Research Program Report The Role of U.S. Airports in the National Economy communicated the benefits of the America’s airports to the national economy.
 Through a series of simple and attractive brochures (see image) articulating how airports help the traveling public, our work supports efforts to show how expansion of the airport network could benefit the average American.